Stuffed squash with sausage and apple is the ultimate Whole30 comfort food for fall. You can make this with delicata, acorn, or any winter squash!

 Once the cashew sour cream is stirred into the sausage mixture, it tastes just as creamy as the lactose-laden version.
 And a little nutritional yeast gets stirred in to add a bit of cheesy flavor.
 I replaced the parmesan on top with chopped fresh basil, which tastes great and looks even prettier.
 Basically, Whole30 or not, you can’t go wrong with this dish.

 I like to make this with delicata squash or acorn squash, but you can use your favorite winter squash as long as you choose small to medium ones.
 Delicata squash has a milder flavor than acorn and the skin is edible, if you’re up for that!
 Acorn squash is a bit richer and creamier.
 I can’t decide which one I like best, so I grabbed both at the farmers market and went half and half.
+(You can even make this with summer squash or zucchini!
+Sometimes I do that for my husband, who is averse to winter squash.
+See details in the notes section!)

 I usually use a sweet/mild Italian sausage here, but hot works if you like things spicy, and other types of sausage would be delicious, too.
 This time I went with my current favorite sausage that’s fresh from Big Sycamore Farm; it’s more breakfast than Italian since it’s seasoned with sage, but it worked beautifully here.
 I’m thinking about trying chorizo next time!